 curl https://packages.gitlab.com/gpg.key | sudo apt-key add -

 6. With that finally done, we can start the next process.
-That is to begin the installation of all the packages that GITLab relies on, please note that this can take some time as there is a fair few things that this script needs to do.
+That is to begin the installation of all the packages that GITLab relies upon, please note that this can take some time as there are a fair few things that this script needs to do.

 sudo curl -sS https://packages.gitlab.com/install/repositories/gitlab/raspberry-pi2/script.deb.sh | sudo bash

 7. Once that has finished installing we can proceed with finally actually installing Raspberry Pi GITLab server itself, this is another process that will take some time, and it is about a 150mb download.

 Run this command in the terminal to begin the installation process.